Your Christmas shopping survival guide

-The Christmas shopping strategy that will get you through the festive period without you losing your entire pay cheque (or your marbles) along the way
+Your christmas shopping survival guide to get you from A to C without losing your entire pay cheque (or your marbles)

 Whether you’re a Christmas fanatic or you like your festivities more relaxed, there’s no denying Christmas shopping can be stressful.
 You’ve got to choose inspired gifts for your nearest and dearest, pick up all the essential decorations you'll need and try to not forget that secret Santa for Gareth in accounts.
 With all that stress it’s easy to lose track of what you’re buying and give into festive temptation in the shops.